-Email is cheaper compared to most channels.
+Email is a cheaper communication channel.
 Your email can be lengthy.
 If it’s engaging enough, you can as well do conversion tracking.
-Using the right platform, it gives you detailed analytics and is available on either your browser or your mobile phone, but there are some disadvantages to email.
+Using the right platform, it gives you detailed analytics on how your customers are engaging with the platform, but there are some disadvantages to email.
 Based on GDPR rules, you can’t buy a bunch of email addresses to send to people because it’s unethical and can lead to spam complaints.

-SMS as a channel that is accessible to almost everybody especially in Nigeria, almost everybody has a mobile phone, the messages for SMS are usually attended to in a short time span, but there are disadvantages of SMS.
-First of all, the channel is quite expensive.
-You don’t get enough analytics if someone is on DND, the message doesn’t deliver and SMS is available only on the mobile device.
+SMS messages are usually attended to in a short time span, The disadvantage is the channel is quite expensive.
+You don’t get enough analytics if someone is on DND (Do not disturb), the message doesn’t deliver and SMS is available only on the mobile device.

 Browser Push Notification.

-If you visited some popular websites like konga.com or Facebook website, where you land on the websites and the websites ask you to allow notifications.
-Now, when this is allowed, people can receive messages through their browser.
-So it’s quite cheap compared to most channels.
+If you visited some popular websites like konga.com or Facebook website, where you land on the websites and the websites ask you to allow notifications so people can receive messages through their browser.
+It is a cheaper channel.
 It requires the two for four subscription, just the click of a button.
 Sometimes users will subscribe by mistake because it’s so easy.
 And it helps to bring people back to your website because it usually has to continue to link.

 These are pop up messages on websites.
-If you go to most e-commerce stores, you are asked to subscribe or told about the deal.
+If you go to an e-commerce store and asked to subscribe or told about the deal.
 One advantage is that you can prompt your user to visit setting focus pages.
 You can reduce your bounce rate.
 For example I might land on your website and I might be a

 Most marketers use Multichannel Marketing to spread their brand message on as many channels as possible.
-Omnichannel marketing is used to deliver messages to your customers through their preferred channel.
+Omnichannel marketing delivers messages to customers through preferred channels.
 A multi-channel marketing has a channel based approach.
 Each channel is independent, new functioning with different analytics.
 So you see markets as they log into a different platform to check your email statistics, log into another one, to check their SMS delivery statistics another one to check their Facebook ads.

 Multi-channel is all about the brand, trying to push a message, trying to spread the word as fast as possible while omnichannel is trying to give a smooth experience.
 Multi-channel focuses with getting new customers and creating awareness for the brand or new products, but omnichannel marketing has a strong focus, focused on conversions, upselling, and cross selling.
 And of course, as marketers, they always say that it’s cheaper to sell to an existing customer than to acquire a new customer.

 The first thing is an onboarding series for adoption on a fresh transaction.
-Banks, e-commerce store, financial institutions or a service based company, the major thing is to get the person registered and to perform the first transaction.
+Banks, e-commerce store, financial institutions or a service based company.
 What happens is a person visits your website and they see how they can download your app.
 With browser push notification channels, you can get the person to subscribe for these notifications when they visit the website for the first time so you have one subscription channel before your app is downloaded.
 One major pin point for brands in conversion and customer lifetime value is abandonment.
 Cart abandonment is when somebody is trying to make a purchase and because of one issue or the other, they are not able to complete the purchase.

-Wildcards abandonment is used in e-commerce stores.
-It can be considered to be any kind of user journey for your website.
-You might be having a service business where somebody is supposed to fill a form to be converted so you can market to the person.
-And in that case, if the person feels the format and doesn’t complete the process, that’s also a cart abandonment, These strategies can also be used to get the person back on board for your company.
+Cart abandonment is a user journey for your website.
+It’s a service where somebody fills a form to convert so you can market to the person.
+For instance, if the person fills their details but doesn’t complete the process by paying.
+These strategies can also be used to get the person back on board for your company.

 Another major thing is customer lifetime value is churn.
 Churn is when a person basically stops using your brand.
-Churn could be an uninstaller of mobile apps for some people and for some brands, churn might be a loss of repeat business.
+Churn could be an uninstaller of apps for some customers and brands, churn might be a loss of repeat business.